kannanshan/SqlCache/README.md

   5 .
 Start the tomat server with generated war

   6 .
-Repeat the step from 2 with different Database name sql_cache_2
+Repeat the process from step 2 with different Database name in the hibernate file(sql_cache_2)

  Now we have two servers up and running.
 We need to form cluster by making an http call to both teh servers.
  Find the curl command below.